 A: Non-negative results are typically reported by our laboratory to the client's Medical Review Officer (MRO).
-The MRO will review the results of the test and may contact the donor to inquire about prescription medications.
+The MRO will review the results of the oral fluid drug test and may contact the donor to inquire about prescription medications.